jaweriaamjad/jaweriaamjad.github.io/content/index.md

 Clear thinking.
 Honest reflection.
 Forward motion.

-If you're a woman with credentials, responsibilities, and the growing realization that you get to decide what success looks like now — welcome.
+If you're asking some version of: *Now what?* — welcome.
 You're in the right place.

 → **[[start-here|Start here]]** if you're new
 → **[[about|More about me]]**